youyifong/tsp/installation.md

 Load modules

 These instructions are specific to the Hutch cluster users.
-If these two lines are added to .profile (assuming bash shell is used), there will be no need to run them manually.

 >ml Python/3.9.6-GCCcore-11.2.0